camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/40-migrate-cockpit-plugins.html.md

 <div paginator total-pages="pages.total" current-page="pages.current"></div>
 ````

-Then you will have something like that in 7.2:
+Then you will have something like this in the 7.2 release:

 ````javascript
 $scope.pages = {